 Top 5G Penny Stocks to Buy Today

 The telecommunications sector has one of the highest barriers to entry, so you may think investing only in big names, like Verizon (NYSE: VZ) and AT&T (NYSE: T), would allow you to obtain a stake in 5G.
-But while those companies are highly successful and should be for decades to come, they don’t have nearly the growth potential of penny stocks.
+But while those companies are highly successful and should be for decades to come, they don’t have nearly the growth potential of these 5G penny stocks.

 It turns out that you can have your cake and eat it too.
 The world of 5G will allow you to take advantage of potentially high growth.
 5G is still a new technology, leaving more room for new players to take hold and gain market share.